doctypeKieran/hackathon-1/README.md

 - Contains a card layout displaying the desired package choices to the user (by standard, a group of cards with hard-coded data).

-Sharing some available packages provided by the website that are tailored to suit our target audience that some are heavily cultural and some are heavily adrenaline based, with some more balanced than others.
+- Sharing some available packages provided by the website that are tailored to suit our target audience that some are heavily cultural and some are heavily adrenaline based, with some more balanced than others.

-- Carousel
-Created for easy access off the bat for the user to assist in their search for what they want.

-- Responsive / Reactive Layout
+## Responsive / Reactive Layout

-having a reactive and responsive layout is always good to take a website a step futher for user convinience and access.
+The website has been fully tested for responsiveness and responds seamlessly to different viewports, made to be fully accessible on phones, tablets, laptops and desktops.

+## Validation

+All HTML and CSS code passes through the respective validators with no issues, errors or warnings.

+## Semantic and Accessibility

+- All pages have been checked over to ensure semantic HTML is followed, making it easier for future developers and collaborators to work on the code in this project.

+- All images have been ensured to have alts, links with aria labels, etc.

 ## Documentation

 [Planning & Documentation](https://docs.google.com/document/d/1tqDBd0bPHvkPgRs7xNdr_g0WUwbV-16S6F5Qaxa8nnA)